 - The customer support experienced when encountering a hiccup

-- The survey sent after receiving customer support
+- The survey was sent after receiving customer support

 Why Customer Experience Matters

-By 2020, customer experience will be more important in your customer’s buying decisions than the actual product, or it’s price, and the majority of people will pay more for a better experience.
+By 2020, customer experience will be more important in your customer’s buying decisions than the actual product, or its price, and most people will pay more for a better experience.

 The companies who are investing in customer experience do so because:

 - A good experience means the business is likely to retain current customers, and when you work out the cost of onboarding new clients, it’s well worth it to hang on to those you already have.
-Just a 5% increase in customer loyalty can increase profits by 25% – 85%.
+A 5% increase in customer loyalty can increase profits by 25% – 85%.

-- When customers are satisfied with their experience with you, you’ll be able to cross-sell and upsell, which of course means more profit for your company.
+- When customers are satisfied with their experience with you, you can cross-sell and upsell, which means more profit for your company.